-The bill amends the Revised Code to introduce nitrogen hypoxia as an alternative method of execution in Ohio, alongside the existing lethal injection.
-It allows individuals sentenced to death to choose between these two methods, requiring their choice to be submitted in writing at least one week before the execution date.
-If no choice is made or if lethal injection cannot be performed, the execution will default to nitrogen hypoxia.
-The execution process will be conducted under the supervision of the warden within a designated enclosure that is not visible to the public.
-The bill also emphasizes the confidentiality of execution-related identifying information, making reckless disclosure a misdemeanor, and clarifies that no death sentence will be reduced due to a method of execution being deemed unconstitutional.
+The bill amends the Revised Code to introduce nitrogen hypoxia as a new method of execution in Ohio, alongside the existing method of lethal injection.
+It allows death row inmates to choose between these two methods, requiring their choice to be submitted in writing at least one week before the execution date.
+If an inmate fails to make a timely choice or if lethal injection cannot be performed, the execution will default to nitrogen hypoxia.
+The execution must take place within a designated state correctional institution and be supervised by the warden or a deputy warden.

 Statutes affected: As Introduced: 2921.24, 2949.22, 2949.221, 2949.25